SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 # Get started creating site designs and site scripts

 > [!NOTE]
 > Site designs and site scripts are currently in preview and are subject to change.
-They are not currently supported for us in production environments.
+They are not currently supported for use in production environments.

 Build site designs to provide reusable lists, themes, layouts, pages, or custom actions so that your users can quickly build new SharePoint sites with the features they need.
 In this article you'll build a simple site design that adds a SharePoint list for tracking customer orders.
 Then you'll use the site design to create a new SharePoint site with the custom list.